heatd/Onyx/doc/building.md

 First, run `scripts/setup_build.sh`

+If you build Onyx on openSUSE, unexport HOST variable: `unset HOST`.

 Then do `make -j <nproc> liveiso` where nproc is the number of threads you want the build to use.

 If everything went well, you will have a Onyx.iso under the base directory!